TTOzzi/swift-format/Documentation/Configuration.md

 *  `multiElementCollectionTrailingCommas` _(boolean)_: Determines whether multi-element collection literals should have trailing commas.
     Defaults to `true`.

+*  `allowWhitespaceOnlyLines` _(boolean)_: Determines whether lines containing only whitespace should be preserved.
+When this setting is true, lines that consist solely of whitespace will not have the whitespace removed.
+    Defaults to `false`

 > TODO: Add support for enabling/disabling specific syntax transformations in
 > the pipeline.